Happy birthday Pepe

 On the same day, Yossi Benayoun joined Arsenal on loan from Chelsea, while future red Fabio Borini signed for Roma on a temporary basis from Parma.
-Pete Crouch joined Stoke City from Tottenham Hotspur for a club record £10m after bagging 24 goals in 94 games for Spurs.
-Meanwhile, El-Hadji Diouf’s contract with Blackburn Rovers was terminated by mutual consent, with the same happening to Philipp Degen at Anfield.
+Peter Crouch joined Stoke City from Tottenham Hotspur for a club record £10m after bagging 24 goals in 94 games for Spurs.
+Meanwhile, El-Hadji Diouf's contract with Blackburn Rovers was terminated by mutual consent, with the same happening to Philipp Degen at Anfield.

 2010 - Left-back Paul Konchesky signed from Fulham in exchange for cash, Finnish forward Lauri Dalla Valle and Swedish left-winger Alex Kačaniklić.
 Konchesky only played eighteen reds games before being sold to Leicester City in July 2011, after a previous loan spell at Nottingham Forest.
 Left-back Emiliano Insúa joined Galatasaray on loan, while Moroccan forward Nabil El Zhar moved to PAOK in Greece on a temporary basis.
 Meanwhile, Dutch midfielder Vincent Lucas Weijl left Anfield to join Spanish side S.D.
 Eibar, with midfielder Ádám Hajdú arriving on loan from MTK Hungária.
 On the same day, ex-reds midfielder Jermaine Pennant joined Stoke City on loan from Real Zaragoza, making the move permanent four months later.

 Damien in and out

 2007 - Young French midfielder Damien Plessis signed from Olympique Lyonnais.
 He made eight senior appearances, netting once.
 On the same day, Danny Murphy joined Fulham from Tottenham Hotspur.
 He struck 28 goals in 210 games for the Cottagers before moving to Blackburn Rovers in June 2012.

-2010 – Plessis left Anfield for Panathinaikos, for whom he played nine times before joining French side Athlétic Club Arles-Avignon in July 2012.
+2010 - Plessis left Anfield for Panathinaikos, for whom he played nine times before joining French side Athlétic Club Arles-Avignon in July 2012.
 On the same day, ex-red Luis García also joined the Greek side, on a free transfer from Real Racing Club de Santander.
-He netted twice in 20 games in Greece before moving to Mexico to sign for Puebla.
+He netted twice in 20 games in Greece before moving to Mexico to sign for Puebla in July 2011.

 Other deadline day moves